tbogdala/noisey/README.md

 OpenGL examples are desired, you must also install the Go libraries `github.com/go-gl/gl` and `github.com/go-gl/glfw3`

-Other noise generators like OpenSimplex can be used in similar manner.
+Other noise generators like Open Simplex can be used in similar manner.
 Just create the noise generator with the constructor by passing a random number generator:

 ```go